RenoR-711/Portfolio-Website/README.md

-# Meine *Bewerbungswebsite* ist aktuell im Aufbau.
-Einige Seiten und Funktionen sind noch Fragmente und nicht vollständig.
-Ich arbeite daran, alles bald fertigzustellen.
+# ⚠️ Diese Website befindet sich noch im Aufbau und wird laufend erweitert.
 Vielen Dank für dein Verständnis.

-My *application website* is currently under construction.
-Some pages and features are still fragmented and incomplete.
-I'm working on completing everything soon.
+This website is still under construction and will be continuously updated.
 Thank you for your understanding.
 ===============

 # Mein Portfolio-Projekt – HTML/CSS/JavaScript